dgted/BanglaNewsCorpus/Source Code/Knowledge Extract/README.md

-##Contains the code of
+## Contains the code of
--Extracting TF-IDF score
+ - Extracting TF-IDF score
--Creating Bag of Words
+ - Creating Bag of Words
--Saving them for future use
+ - Saving them for future use